-Since, by stationarity, $\tp(a/M)$ has a unique global $M$-$\ind$-free extension $q$ and $I$ is Morley in $q$ over $M$ by \thref{collapse-of-sequences-and-types}, it follows by \thref{ind-kim-dividing-characterisation} that $b$ is $\ind$-Kim-independent from $a$ over $M$, as claimed. \end{proof} \begin{corollary} Let $\ind$ be an independence relation satisfying full existence, stationarity, and the generalised freedom axiom.
+Since, by stationarity, $\tp(a/M)$ has a unique global $M$-$\ind$-free extension $q$ and $I$ is Morley in $q$ over $M$ by \thref{collapse-of-sequences-and-types}, it follows by definition and \thref{stat-and-ind-kim-forking} that $b$ is $\ind$-Kim-independent from $a$ over $M$, as claimed. \end{proof} \begin{corollary} Let $\ind$ be an independence relation satisfying full existence, monotonicity, stationarity over models, and the generalised freedom axiom.
 If $\ind$-Kim-independence is symmetric, then $\iind$ satisfies GUWP w.r.t. $\ind$. \end{corollary} \begin{proof} By \thref{left-transitivity-using-generalised-freedom}, $\ind$-Kim-independence satisfies left transitivity.
-So, by \thref{symmetry-characterisation}, if $\ind$-Kim-independence is symmetric, then $\ind$-Kim-independence satisfies GUWP w.r.t. $\ind$.
+So, by \thref{symmetry-characterisation} (observe that the compatibility condition holds in this case), if $\ind$-Kim-independence is symmetric, then $\ind$-Kim-independence satisfies GUWP w.r.t. $\ind$.
 As $\iind \implies \ind$-Kim-independence, it follows from \thref{relative-dominating-between-relations} that $\iind$ satisfies GUWP w.r.t. $\ind$. \end{proof} In this way, we recover half of \cite[Theorem 3.12]{mutchnik2024conant}.
 The other direction requires further tools; \thref{symmetry-characterisation} can only prove the weakening that involves $\ind$-Kim-independence instead of $\iind$.

 Let us finish this section by discussing further the relationship between Adler's notion of an \textit{independence relation} and the notion of witnessing that we have developed here.
 Let us start with the following definition (we adapt the terminology from \cite{adler2008introduction,casanovas2011simple,delbee2023axiomatic}): \begin{definition} We say $\ind$ is an \textbf{Adler preindependence relation} if it satisfies monotonicity, right base monotonicity, left transitivity, left normality, and strong finite character.